hexian000/neosocksd/API.md

 **Description**

-Generate custom information to be provided in the API `/stats`.
+Generates custom information for the `/stats` API.
 See also [stats](#stats).

 *This callback is NOT called from an asynchronous routine.*

 **Params**

-- `dt`: seconds elapsed since last call
+- `dt`: seconds elapsed since the last call

 **Returns**

-Custom information in a string.
+Custom information as a string.

 ## Lua API